 Cracking the code on NHS pay rate escalations

-Why are we exploring NHS pay rate escalations?
+Why are we exploring NHS staffing and pay rate escalations?

 With the NHS continuing to face intense workforce pressures, managing staffing costs remains a major concern, with rising pay rate escalations cited as a major expense.
 Our research indicates that organisations are spending an average of £20 extra per hour per shift on rate escalations, with over 20% of all shifts being affected by these increases.